BTS: K-pop boy band racism storm hits German radio station | DW | 26.02.2021

 Sensing his comments might cause upset, Matuschik said his comments were not aimed at South Korea.
 "You can't accuse me of xenophobia," he said.
 "I have a car from South Korea.
 I have the coolest car ever."

-Matuschik's comments prompted accusations of racism — in particular regarding coronavirus.
-Since the pandemic emerged from China, there has been an uptick in reports of racism or xenophobia against Chinese and other Asian people.
+Matuschik's comments have prompted accusations of racism, in particular regarding the comparison to the coronavirus.
+Since the pandemic emerged in China in late 2019, there has been an uptick in reports of racism or xenophobia against Chinese and other Asian people.

 "At a time of anti-Asianness it's not only deplorable but dangerous for someone like Matthias Matuschik to liken COVID to a South Korean group like BTS," said one Twitter user.
 "This only incites hate, violence to Asians from various backgrounds."